PART 1 - Program Description

 • Proposals requesting STAR funding for a sub-loan/sub-grant program must include detailed sub-program guidelines.

-• A fee of $75.00 is required for each application of $5,000 to $25,000, and a $125.00 fee is required for each application in excess of $25,000.
+• A fee of $75.00 is required for each application of $5,000 to $25,000, and a $125.00 fee is required for each application more than $25,000.
 All fees are non-refundable.

 • Upon request, copies of past STAR applications are available to interested parties.